Kasra-Saeid/indicator-emmtr-channel-mql5/README.md

 ## Description

 The **emmtr channel** indicator is a volatility channel indicator; In some cases upper line and lower line can be used as Stop Losses for Short or Long positions.
-It uses ema, atr and lows.
+It uses ema and atr.
+Upper line is equal to ema plus atr value and lower line is equal to ema minus atr value.

 ## How to Use